google/or-tools/ortools/sat/doc/README.md

 This document presents modeling recipes for the CP-SAT solver.

-Code samples are given in C++ and python.
+Code samples are given in C++, Python, Java and C#.
 Each language have different requirements for the code samples.

 ## Searching for one (optimal) solution of a CP-SAT model